pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 </details>

+## Question 5##
-5. A data analysis company has two SAP landscapes that consist of sandbox, development, QA, pre-production, and production servers.
+A data analysis company has two SAP landscapes that consist of sandbox, development, QA, pre-production, and production servers.
 One landscape is on Windows, and the other landscape is on Red Hat Enterprise Linux.
 The servers reside in a room in a building that other tenants share.
 An SAP solutions architect proposes to migrate the SAP applications to AWS.
 The SAP solutions architect wants to move the production backups to AWS and wants to make the backups highly available to restore in case of unavailability of an on-premises server.
 Which solution will meet these requirements MOST cost-effectively?